All campers and boaters are required to have a free permit during Glacier Bay National Park's peak season.

-Camping permits are required for both the campground and the Glacier Bay backcountry from May 1 through September 30.
+Camping permits are required for both the Bartlett Cove Campground and the Glacier Bay wilderness backcountry from May 1 through September 30.
 For more information on camping, check out our camping page.
 For information on kayaking, check out our Kayaking page.
 The Bartlett Cove campground does not take reservations, and is operated on a first come, first served basis.

 Visiting Glacier Bay in a private vessel can be a wonderful experience.
 All vessels entering the bay from June 1 through August 31 are required to have a permit.
 For a boating permit application and other information go to our boating page.